Cape Arid National Park

 Cape Arid National Park is a national park located in Western Australia, 731 km southeast of Perth.
 The park is situated 120 km east of Esperance and lies on the shore of the south coast from the eastern end of the Recherche Archipelago.

 The bay at its eastern side is Israelite Bay, a locality often mentioned in Bureau of Meteorology weather reports as a geographical marker.
 The western end is known as Duke of Orleans Bay.

 Its coastline is defined by Cape Arid, a bay called Sandy Bight and, further east, Cape Pasley.

+The locality of Cape Arid of the Shire of Esperance shares almost identical boundaries with the national park, the exception being a number of roads passing through the park and locality which are part of the latter but not the former.

 History

 The first European to discover the area was the French Admiral Bruni D'Entrecasteaux in 1792 and he named it Cap Aride; Matthew Flinders anglicized the name in 1802 and the park took its name from this feature.

 Pioneer graziers arrived in the area in the 1870s and the ruins of homesteads, dams and buildings as well as gravesites can be found near Pine Hill and Thomas Fishery.

 Bay whaling was conducted by Thomas Sherratt at Barrier Anchorage in the 1870s.
 John Thomas also seems to have had a bay whaling operation in the 1860s at Thomas's Fishery.

 As a result of the 2015 Esperance bushfires up to 90% of the remaining Western Ground Parrot habitat within the park was burned.
 Much of the habitat had already been burned by a bushfire in Cape Arid National Park during October of the same year.
 Prior to the fires, there were believed to be only 140 individual parrots living in the wild, and the number was estimated to have been reduced to only 30–40 as a result of the damage caused by the fires.
 The widespread destruction of dense vegetation the ground-dwelling birds rely on for nesting prompted discussion that the critically endangered parrot could "... become the first bird in at least 200 years to become extinct in Western Australia".
 Two parrots—a male and a female—were rescued from the Cape Arid fire ground and taken to Perth Zoo for inclusion in a captive breeding program, however both birds died in captivity.